 El Niño Fish and birds pictures taken from Chimu pottery “This phenomenon is the result of a warming of the water in the eastern Pacific Ocean.
 It takes place on a periodic basis, and its effects are to reduce the fish catch as the normally abundant supply of fish migrates Continue Reading

 It’s amazing the difference a cake can make to the lives of children trapped in the circle of poverty.
-One cake raffled, sold, or auctioned for us each Christmas … along with other ingenious ways of using a cake to trigger donations … means that we will be able to afford to send one Continue Reading
+One cake raffled, sold, or auctioned for us each Christmas … along with other ingenious ways of using a cake to trigger donations … means that we will be able to Continue Reading

-Agua y seguridad We have enjoyed our new drinking water fountain which has been making a huge difference to the heath and well-being of the children in our refuge, and their energy levels.
+Agua y seguridad We have enjoyed our new drinking water fountain which has been making a huge difference to the health and well-being of the children in our refuge, and their energy levels.

-Thanks to all our supporters over the years who have donated or paid for items for our annual container, or helped with its wrapping and packing and with its delivery both by road and by sea and in so many other ways.
-This provides a vital suppport for our work Continue Reading
+Thanks to all our supporters over the years who have donated or paid for items for our annual container, or helped with its wrapping and packing, with its delivery both by road and by sea, and in so many other ways.
+This provides a vital suppport for our work in Continue Reading

 Why not give this a whirl?
 It won’t cost you anything!
 Help PROJECT PERU.
 Just by shopping online.
 Shop with over 4,300 of your favourite stores and raise a donation for PROJECT PERU – all without costing you a penny more.
 Get started raising money for PROJECT PERU today.
 Also Continue Reading

 Thinking of some positive volunteering?
-Contact us: firstname.lastname@example.org ; provisional enquiries welcome at all times…2021 onwards Build in the desert shanty towns, working alongside skilled local builders, or join in our other community projects.
+Contact us: firstname.lastname@example.org ; provisional enquiries welcome at all times…2021 onwards.
+Build in the desert shanty towns, working alongside skilled local builders, or join in our other community projects.
 Raise sponsorship by trekking the Inca trail…we can help you organize this too.
-Also see http://www.ottsworld.com/blogs/volunteering-in-lima-peru-2/\\
+Also see Blog Continue Reading